dmitrylife/psi-continuum-v2/README.md

 DESI DR2 BAO      MISSING   → please place DESI DR2 Gaussian files into ./data/desi/dr2/
 ```

-When installed via pip, the tool looks for the data/ directory in your current working folder.
+When installed via pip, the tool looks for the `data/` directory in your current working folder.

 If some files are missing, the analysis scripts will raise a clear
 FileNotFoundError with instructions on where to place the data.

 ---

-## Examples
+## Examples (clone repository)

 Minimal demonstration scripts live in: